Oplax Hopf Algebras: Oplax bimonoids and Hopf monoids

 Moreover, the monoidal unit $I$ of $\Kk$ can also be endowed with the structure of an oplax $M$-module, with action and structure 2-cells

 Given morphisms of oplax modules $(f,\phi):X\to Y$ and $(g,\psi):Z\to U$, define $(f,\phi)\ot (g,\psi)$ as $(f\ot g,\tau)$, where $f\ot g$ is the tensor product in $\Kk$ and $\tau$ is given by

+Clearly, if the morphisms $(f,\phi)$ and $(g,\psi)$ are pseudo, namely if $\phi$ and $\psi$ above are invertible, then $f\ot g$ is a pseudo morphism as well, since \cref{eq:ftensorg} is a composite of invertible $2$-cells.
 The tensor product of oplax module transformations is given by the tensor product of 2-cells in $\Kk$; there is no extra structure.

-With the above descriptions, it can be verified that the category of oplax modules over an oplax bimonoid is a monoidal (2-)category, and it directly follows that the forgetful functor to $\Kk$ strictly preserves the monoidal structure. \end{proof}
+With the above descriptions, it can be verified that the category of oplax modules over an oplax bimonoid is a monoidal bicategory, and it directly follows that the forgetful functor to $\Kk$ strictly preserves the monoidal structure. \end{proof}

-\begin{remark} Notice that even if $X$ and $Y$ are strict $M$-modules, $X\ot Y$ naturally becomes a (non-strict) oplax module, due to the structure $2$-cells $\theta$ and $\theta_0$ of the oplax bimonoid used to define the coherence $2$-cells \cref{eq:xtensory} of $X\ot Y$ in the above proof.
-However, if two oplax module morphisms $f$ and $g$ are strict, namely if $\phi$ and $\psi$ above are identities, it can be deduced that $f\ot g$ is a strict morphism as well, since \cref{eq:ftensorg} ends up being the identity. \end{remark}
+\begin{remark} Notice that if $X$ and $Y$ are pseudo $M$-modules, $X\ot Y$ is naturally still only an oplax module even in the stricter 2-monoidal 2-category case, due to the non-invertible $2$-cells $\theta$ and $\theta_0$ of the oplax bimonoid used for the coherence $2$-cells \cref{eq:xtensory} of $X\ot Y$ in the above proof.
+Hence the bicategory of pseudomodules over an oplax bimonoid is in general not a monoidal bicategory. \end{remark}

+For a monoid $M$ in an ordinary monoidal category $\Cc$ (under some conditions, see e.g.\ \cite{Ver:reconstruction}), it is known that there is a bijective correspondence between bimonoid structures on $M$ and monoidal structures on the category of $M$-modules such that the forgetful functor to $\Cc$ is strict monoidal.
+Since the previous proposition lifts one part of this correspondence to oplax bimonoids, we now consider part of the converse direction by showing that the monoidal structure on the bicategory of oplax modules over an oplax bimonoid completely determines its pseudocomonoid structure.